 - Usage of the Source Interface is covered by our Source User Manual.

-- Test that you can access the Document Interface, and that you can log in as the admin user you just created.
+- Test that you can access the Journalist Interface, and that you can log in as the admin user you just created.

-- Open the Tor Browser and navigate to the onion URL from app-document-aths.
-Enter your password and two-factor authentication code to log in.
+- Open the Tor Browser and navigate to the onion URL from app-journalist-aths.
+Enter your passphrase and two-factor authentication code to log in.

-- If you have problems logging in to the Admin/Document Interface,
+- If you have problems logging in to the Admin/Journalist Interface,

-SSH to the App Server and restart the ntp daemon to synchronize sudo service ntp restart.
+SSH to the Application Server and restart the ntp daemon to synchronize sudo service ntp restart.
 Also check that your smartphone’s time is accurate and set to network time in its device settings.